gjorgji-ts/ecr-lifecycle-cleaner/README.md

 ### Prerequisites

-- AWS CLI installed and configured with the necessary permissions.s
+- AWS CLI installed and configured with the necessary permissions.

 ### Steps